bitfocus/companion-module-birddog-ptz/README.md

   - Added Realtime variables from Camera dashboard
   - Added P110 & P120 model cameras
   - Improved model detection and initialization
-  - Seperated polling of camera config from camera status
+  - Separated polling of camera config from camera status
   - Filter Actions / Feedback / Variables based on Model & FW
-  - Improved backend to handle mulitple models and firmware, and for storing device status
+  - Improved backend to handle multiple models and firmware, and for storing device status

   New Actions